kali-linex/linex/Documentation/livepatch/livepatch.rst

 2. Kprobes, Ftrace, Livepatching
 ================================

-There are multiple mechanisms in the Linux kernel that are directly related to redirection of code execution; namely: kernel probes, function tracing, and livepatching:
+There are multiple mechanisms in the Linex kernel that are directly related to redirection of code execution; namely: kernel probes, function tracing, and livepatching: